'Wowie zowie!': Hollywood veterans and rising stars react to Oscar nominations

 Sylvester Stallone, best supporting actor for "Creed"

-"I am incredibly humbled by this honor.
+"I am incredibly humbled by this honour.
 I was not expecting it ... especially at this time in my life."

 George Miller, best director for "Mad Max: Fury Road"

 "Wowie zowie!
-So many talented people labored mightily to bring this movie to the screen.
+So many talented people laboured mightily to bring this movie to the screen.
 It's lovely that the Academy has acknowledged our work in this way."

 Saoirse Ronan, best actress for "Brooklyn"